Edit Khachatryan

 Download high-resolution photo

-In order to truly address educational disparities and ensure sustainable change for our most vulnerable students, Edit believes that we must invest in accessing and utilizing both research and practitioner expertise within our system.
-Edit holds a B.A. in sociology, two master’s degrees and teaching and administrative credentials from UCLA, and a Ph.D. in curriculum and teacher education from Stanford University.
+Edit holds a bachelor’s in sociology, two master’s degrees and teaching and administrative credentials from the University of California, Los Angeles, and a doctorate (Ph.D.) in curriculum and teacher education from Stanford University.